Sh1Tt/hnschat-chrome-extension/SUPPORT.md

-# HNSCHAT CHROME-EXTENSION SUPPORT
+# HNSCHAT CHROME-EXTENSION `SUPPORT`

 ###### THIS IS THE SUPPORT PAGE FOR THE CHROME-EXTENSION ONLY!
 FOR ANY CREDIT OR QUESTION REGARDING THE CHAT ITSELF, PLEASE VISIT [HNSCHAT](https://hnschat/) OR [HNS.CHAT](https://hns.chat/), CREATED BY [ESKIMO](https://github.com/eskimo).

 <!-- LOGO -->
 Welcome on the support page for the hnschat extension!
-If you are experiencing any problems with the extension at all, please contact me!
+If you are experiencing any issues with the extension, at all, please contact us!
-Hnschat chrome-extension is an independend and unfunded project with little to no resources.
+`hnschat chrome-extension` is an independend and unfunded project with little to no resources.
 But, we are happy to help however we can!
 I was working on another project when i got the idea to add hnschat directly to the browser.
 So the last days I took a detour in my journey as developer by writing a chrome-extensions anno 2022.
 At the end I stripped most of the fancy features, which where a little wonkey.
 What's not there, cannot break.
 All it is now, is an iframe with a soure-option and some sizing-options, leaving hnschat 100% hnschat.
 But now I can use at work, or while watching a tutorial, or reading docs or smthng.. in the same window :) Please enjoy!
 #